 In addition to controlling the amount you pay per action, you also have complete control over the amount you spend overall.
 After setting your bid, you're prompted to enter a total budget for the campaign and an optional daily budget.
 When your overall budget is reached, you campaign will stop serving until you increase the budget.
 When your daily budget is reached, your campaign will stop serving until the next day.

-What types of Tweets can I use in my pre-roll views campaign?
+What types of Posts can I use in my pre-roll views campaign?